stereoplegic/structor/docs/integrating-with-create-react-app.md

 </p>

 If we try to click somewhere on the page we can see that we can select components on the page and somehow manipulate them.
-This tutorial is not intended to teach how to create UI in Structor, but if you want to learn about this please read [Getting Started](https://github.com/ipselon/structor/blob/master/docs#getting-started) chapter of User Guide.
+This tutorial is not intended to teach how to create UI in Structor, but if you want to learn about this please read the [Getting Started](https://github.com/ipselon/structor/blob/master/docs#getting-started) chapter of the Structor's User Guide.

 Now we need to select a root element of our new React component on the page.
 Click on the code icon in the left vertical toolbar and find `ThemeProvider` component in the bottom tree view.